logo

 How?

-• arrowEvaluation: Risk per trade must stay ≤ 1 % of the account’s starting balance.
-Breach = Soft — offending position is auto‑closed, account remains active.
+• arrowChallenge: Risk per trade ≤ 1 % of starting balance.
+Breach = Soft (violating position auto-closed, account remains active).

 dooted line